pic(1) — Linux manual page

 changed to \.
 A line beginning with .ps is given special

-treatment: it takes an optional integer argument
+treatment: it takes an optional integer argument specifying

-the thickness attribute or by setting the linethick
+attribute or by setting the linethick variable.

 -C Recognize .PS, .PE, .PF, and .PY even when followed by a